Join the conversation on social media using #Dawnsglaw

 While accidents can happen, there are others within our communities who are deliberately setting fire to our countryside.
 Deliberate fire setting is a crime and the Task Force is appealing for information on anyone deliberately setting fires to call 101, or to report anonymously to CrimeStoppers on 0800 555 111.
 Those caught will be prosecuted.

-This work is supported by our Arson Reduction team, our problem-solving team, dedicated to reducing and eliminating deliberate fire-setting.
+This work is supported by our Arson Reduction team, a problem-solving team, dedicated to reducing and eliminating deliberate fire-setting.
 The team consists of a seconded Police Officer, a Fire Officer and three specialist arson advisors who ensure that all incidents are investigated and analysed to make our communities safer.
 The team works closely with its partners to target problematic areas and to consistently develop ways of reducing arson and to identify who or what may be affected.
 You can find out more about the work of our Arson Reduction Team here.